mrmotes/holloway-deck-v0/notes/holloway-deck-dietpi-installation.md

 # Holloway v0.1 – DietPi writerDeck (Cage + Alacritty)
 Holloway is a writerDeck designed for total focus.
 This first iteration was built with a lot of hardware that I had on hand as a proof of concept.
+This is a summary of that journey and this code base.
+I was "bad" and didn't document this as I was doing it, so I am doing my best here to remember all the nuance and roadblocks I hit along the way.

+> [!WARNING]
+> This document is a work in progress and will be updated as I can get to it.
+The latest update was made on `2025-12-05 10:00 CDT`.

 ## Requirements
 ### Hardware
 - Computer: Raspberry Pi 4 Model B (aarch64)